 Car-free adventures aroundHertford and WareHertfordshire

-Our Hertford and Ware car-free adventures start with two scenic market towns beside the pretty River Lea that make a fabulous hub for car-free adventures.
+Our Hertford and Ware car-free adventures start with two scenic market towns beside the pretty River Lea.
 You can stroll between them along the water and go on to visit Amwell Quarry Nature Reserve, with its reed-fringed, flooded gravel pits.
 You can take a bus through the Hertfordshire villages and walk to the sculpture-filled grounds of the Henry Moore Foundation at Perry Green.
-Click on the map under number 1 (below) to see where all these places are.

 1. Stroll along the river

 The riverside is never far away in Hertford and Ware.
 Hertford North Station, with trains from Moorgate and Letchworth, is closest to the lovely little River Beane.
 Hertford East station, with trains from London Liverpool Street via Ware, is closer to the wider River Lea.
 A beautiful 2½-mile walk through water meadows along the river to Ware, passes the start of the New River walk and a series of waterside gazebos.
 You can read more about the New River walk in our car-free guide to Enfield.